-Some behaviours will require the immediate loss of REACH Time and result in Time-Out where it is considered that a child's behaviour is causing a risk to themselves, a risk to others or is causing a disruption to the learning environment.
+Some behaviours require the immediate loss of REACH Time and reflection time when it is considered that a child's behaviour is causing a risk to themselves, a risk to others or is causing a disruption to the learning environment.
 The behaviours include:

 - refusal to follow instructions

 - swearing

 - physical harm

-- · deliberate damage to school property
+- deliberate damage to school property

 - disrespect during worship activities

 - discriminatory behaviour/derogatory language

-In all these cases the teacher or Head teacher will also inform the parents.
-The amount of 'REACH' Time lost will be decided by the SLT in conjunction with the child.
+In all these cases the teacher or Pastoral Lead, or SLT will also inform the parents.
+The amount of 'REACH' Time lost will be decided by the SLT or Pastoral Lead in conjunction with the child.
+The incident will be recorded on CPOMs.

-Fixed Term Exclusions
+Fixed Term Suspensions

-At St Joseph's we believe that exclusions are not an effective way of moving behaviour forward.
+At St Joseph's we believe that suspensions are not an effective way of moving behaviour forward.
 However, for children to REACH, they need to feel safe from verbal and physical aggression.
-If one of the 'Fast Track' sanctions are breached the Head Teacher may make the decision to lawfully exclude a child for a fixed period of time.
+If one of the 'Fast Track' sanctions are breached the Head Teacher may make the decision to lawfully suspend a child for a fixed period of time.
 This will only be implemented when a child is considered to have caused or is causing an ongoing safety risk to children, adults or property.
-Following any fixed term exclusions, the child will be welcomed back to school after parents/carers, the Head Teacher and Pastoral Support Worker have met and discussed a plan for reintegration.
+Following any fixed term suspension, the child will be welcomed back to school after parents/carers, the Head Teacher and Pastoral Lead have met and discussed a plan for reintegration.